fsr/python-lessons/_exercises/20_mails.md

 message['From'] = 'Your Name <mail@example.com>'
 message['To'] = 'Poor Guy <alwaysgetsspammed@badluckbri.an>'
-# you might set more inforamtion like the subject and Cc/Bcc
+# you might set more inforamtion like the Subject and Cc/Bcc
 {% endhighlight %}

+Set the subject of your mail and use a timestamp within the subject to indicate when the mail has been sent.[^time]

+[^time]:
+    You might use the function `datetime.date.today()` to get some date information.

+## Verify it works

+Set your own mail address as hidden CC _(Bcc)_ to verify your program and the mail sending work as expected.

 ## Adjust the settings

 Now comes the part where we make a connection to the server and authenticate to send the mail we just built.
 Use the context manager to open a `SMTP` connection and log in with the user data we provide you with.
 Don't forget to enable starttls before starting!

-After the login was successfull, sou can use `smtplib.send_message(...)` to send your own mail to the world.
+After the login was successful, you can use `smtplib.send_message(...)` to send your own mail to the world.

 ## Know your Errors

 Don't forget the error handling!
-Try to catch every error that could occur to make your script run as fast as possible!
+Try to catch every error that could occur to make your script run as safe as possible!